LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 What a serendipity!
 I never win anything!!
 LFG!!!

+I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but overall feeling ready to show up and engage.

 Since that day and for the past several weeks I've been on an energizing journey to soak it all up while putting this good fortune to good use.

-I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but overall feeling ready to show up and engage.
+What should I do?
+What can I do?

+### Process vs. outcome

 I can only control what I do (the process), not what happens (the outcome).

 I committed to doing it all.
 Leaning into the conference as much as I could.
 Process orientation on 1,000%!
 How?:

+#### Before the conference

 - Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep & perspective
 - Joined & participated in online Campfire discussions for attendees
 - Submitted a Lightning Talk "'The Rails Way' to Do Customer Service" - did not get accepted
 - Signed up for two pair-coding sessions one with Shopify dev and one with a Test Double dev
-- Introduced myself to many fellow attendees sitting nearby
+- Follow all the speakers and others on X
 - Read all the posts and clicked all the links

+#### During the conference

+- Never not in a session and early for both pair codings
+- Attended all day every day and both sponsored after-parties
+- Introduced myself to fellow attendees sitting nearby
+- Chatted with almost all the sponsor booths

+#### After the conference

 - Completed the feedback survey
+- launched this blog on Github Pages + Jekyll and
+- wrote this post!

-- All the while continuing to build my own Rails apps
+All the while continuing to build my own Rails apps.
 You could say that instead of casually strolling along the long Rails ramp, I started jogging with intention.

 I'm still accelerating; moving faster towards proficiency and happiness while trying to repay the debt of gratitude I have.